The Dome Project at Berrington Hall

 During 2019 we took on an ambitious conservation project which Berrington desperately needed.
 The iconic glass dome which stands in the centre of the mansion was in desperate need of repair and we successfully restored it, thanks to funds raised by our supporters.

 The dome project involved restoring and conserving Berrington's glass dome ceiling in the Staircase Hall of the mansion.
 After years of weathering and decay, we were finally able to give this dome the conservation work it needed, thanks to the help of you, our supporters and visitors.

 In 1785 Thomas Harley employed Henry Holland to begin designing Berrington Hall.
 Influenced by the Neo-classical French architectural styles that were fashionable in this period, he made the exterior of the mansion very simple.
 The interior however, was filled with vibrancy and extravagant designs throughout.

 Among these designs was the iconic glass dome which, to this day, still floods the main staircase with light.
 This is said to be a demonstration of Holland’s mastery of complex and dramatic spatial effects.

-This dome, at the time was a statement of Thomas Harley’s wealth, as well as his taste for the contemporary fashions.
+This dome, at the time, was a statement of Thomas Harley’s wealth, as well as his taste for the contemporary fashions.
 Situated in the centre of the mansion it has been a main feature of Berrington Hall and a focal point for various activities and visitors.

-This work can only be undertaken thanks to the help of you, our supporters.
-With this conservation work we can provide Berrington with the care that it deserves to make sure that it’s in place for ever, for everyone.
+This work could only be undertaken thanks to the help of you, our supporters.
+With this conservation work, we can provide Berrington with the care that it deserves to ensure it continues to thrive for generations to come.